hoangvvo/nextjs-mongodb-app/README.md

 Required environmental variables in this project include:

 - `process.env.MONGODB_URI` The MongoDB Connection String (with credentials)
-- `process.env.CLOUDINARY_URL` Cloudinary environment variable for configuration.
+- `process.env.CLOUDINARY_URL` (optional, Cloudinary only) Cloudinary environment variable for configuration.
 See [this](https://cloudinary.com/documentation/node_integration#configuration "Cloudinary Configuration").
 - `process.env.DB_NAME` The name of the MongoDB database to be used.
+- `process.env.WEB_URI` The *URL* of your web.
+- `process.env.SENDGRID_API_KEY` (optional, SendGrid only) SendGrid API Key.
+See [this](https://sendgrid.com/docs/ui/account-and-settings/api-keys/).
+- `process.env.SENDGRID_TEMPLATEID_EMAILVERIFY` (optional, Sendgrid only) SendGrid Email Template to use.
+- `process.env.EMAIL_FROM` The email address to send your emails from.

-I include my own MongoDB and Cloudinary environment variables in [.env.example](.env.example) for experimentation purposes.
+I include my own MongoDB, Cloudinary, SendGrid environment variables in [.env.example](.env.example) for experimentation purposes.
 Please replace them with your owns and refrain from sabotaging them.
-You can use them in development by renaming it into `.env`.
+You can try them in development by renaming it into `.env`.

 In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers.